Larger Quantities, Lower Prices

 A Super easy plant to grow and thrive and free from most natural diseases or pests.
 It's not too picky about the soil it's in, but will do best with well-drained, moist soil.
-Its ease of cultivation and tendency to spread make it popular as a low-maintenance groundcover.
-Just remember that it's also difficult to get rid of.
+It's ease of cultivation and tendency to spread make it popular as a low-maintenance groundcover.
+Just remember that it's also difficult to remove after planting.
 It will usually require cutting and application of chemicals to its roots to stop it from coming back.

 Vinca Minor is also known as Periwinkle, Common Periwinkle, Lesser Periwinkle, Myrtle and Creeping Myrtle.
 It was given the Latin name of Vinca, meaning to wind around, because its stems were used in wreath making.
 Minor is about its leaves, which are smaller than that of its cousin, Vinca Major.

 It also has medicinal uses.
-It's found medicinally to be effective in the treatment of cancer and poor blood flow.
+It's found medicinally to be useful in the treatment of cancer and reduced blood flow.

 If you're looking for a groundcover that is easy to plant and care for, you should consider Vinca Minor.
-You will enjoy its delicate, blue flowers in Spring and Summer, and its dense green foliage year round.
-Just be sure that you make plans to keep it from spreading too far.
+You will enjoy its delicate, blue flowers in Spring and Summer and its dense green foliage year round.